emmercm/www/src/blog/_mysql-table-size.md

 ## Why not `information_schema.tables`?

-If you want to get the estimated row count from a non-InnoDB table, but still avoid `SELECT COUNT(*)`, then you have to use `information_schema.tables`:
+If you want to get the estimated row count from a non-InnoDB table, but still avoid `SELECT COUNT(*)`, then you have to use `information_schema.tables`.

 ```sql
 -- Row count for every table